CPC-2-0-03 — Radiocommunication and Broadcasting Antenna Systems

 - concluded consultation requirements (Section 4.1) with the land-use authority;

-- carried out public consultation either through the process established by the land-use authority or the Industry Canada's Default Public Consultation Process where required; and
+- carried out public consultation either through the process established by the land-use authority or Industry Canada's Default Public Consultation Process where required; and

 - addressed all reasonable and relevant concerns.